linnstrand/my-react-notes/Hooks.md

 2. Works as a _instance variable_, similar to an instance property on a class, lets you keep a mutable object around.
 3. Will give you the same object every,
 4. Mutating .current does not trigger a re-render.
-5. Commonly refering to a DOM node.
+5. Commonly referring to a DOM node.
 6. A function can be used for initial value, .current(prop) executes the method.
 7. The reference must be updated either inside a useEffect() callback or inside handlers (event handlers, timer handlers, etc).